 During my time writing this blog I have written about the deaths of a number of different monarchs.
-In the mini series on regicide we saw the cruel assassination of Edward II, the historical whodunnit with The Princes in the Tower, the euthanasia of King George V and the overthrowing of King Charles I. Not a regicide but in the same vain, I wrote about the death of King Alexander of Greece, who met his demise trying to split up a fight between his dog Fritz and a small monkey.
+In the mini-series on regicide, we saw the cruel assassination of Edward II, the historical whodunnit with The Princes in the Tower, the euthanasia of King George V, and the overthrowing of King Charles I. Not a regicide but in the same vain, I wrote about the death of King Alexander of Greece, who met his demise trying to split up a fight between his dog Fritz and a small monkey.
 That was an odd one.
 It felt like a pointless death, but one that could not be avoided.
 When your number is up and all that.
 King Alexander III of Scotland will be the first monarch I have written about that died for love.

 Was King Alexander III a good king?

 He wasn’t bad.
 He ascended to the throne as a minor at the age of seven which is always a tricky start.
-Upon moving into his majority at the age of twenty one, Alexander III set out to complete the work his father had began over a decade previously, in taking control of the Western Isles from Norway.
+Upon moving into his majority at the age of twenty-one, Alexander III set out to complete the work his father had began over a decade previously, in taking control of the Western Isles from Norway.

-Initially Alexander III offered Norweigian King Haakon, a chance to negotiate.
+Initially, Alexander III offered Norweigian King Haakon, a chance to negotiate.
 It is unclear whether this really was a negotiation, or simply Alexander III saying he wanted to take the isles, either way, Haakon refused.
 A year later King Alexander III returned with a mighty army, Haakon was now ready to come to the table and parle.

 But the wily King Alexander III delayed talks repeatedly.
 Haakon was confused, Alexander now had his attention, why couldn’t they just get on with the talks and be done with it?
 King Alexander’s men stared out to the Isle of Arran that their king coveted so.
 Would Haakon put up a fight?
 If so how many men did they have?
 Only one man did not stare at the island, King Alexander III stared out to sea, his eyes fixed on the horizon.
 He saw dark clouds in the distance.
 He smiled.
 Winter was coming.

 When Haakon did eventually attack, his fleet was massively damaged by a tempest of a storm.
 He was defeated in 1263 at “The Battle of Largs”.
-King Alexander III had sucessfully brought the Isle of Man and the Western Isles under Scottish rule.
+King Alexander III had successfully brought the Isle of Man and the Western Isles under Scottish rule.

 Who’s afraid of the big bad wolf?

 Who’s afraid of the big bad wolf was a jaunty little ditty written in 1933 by Frank Churchill.
 It was used in a Disney adaption of The three little pigs.
 In this folk tale, three little piggies are harassed by a wolf.
 In this example, the pigs are foolish not to be afraid of the wolf as the wolf is extremely dangerous.
-Only one piggy has the foresight and sound judgement to build his house of bricks so as to protect himself from the wolf at the door.
-Equally, had this particular wolf not held quite such a murderous intent, or not had quite such an impressive lung capacity, mocking the wolf and not being afraid of him would be a reasonable course of action.
+Only one piggy has the foresight and sound judgment to build his house of bricks so as to protect himself from the wolf at the door.
+Equally, had this particular wolf not held quite such murderous intent, or not had quite such an impressive lung capacity, mocking the wolf and not being afraid of him would be a reasonable course of action.

-Either way, it is very high stakes poker.
-And the problem with ascertaining whether the wolf at your door is one you should be afraid of or one that it would be reasonable to mock, is that until you have actually taken your action, you will not know the true nature of the beast outside your abode.
+Either way, it is very high-stakes poker.
+And the problem with ascertaining whether the wolf at your door is one you should be afraid of or one that it would be reasonable to mock is that until you have actually taken your action, you will not know the true nature of the beast outside your abode.